 The Ultimate Experience for those who love the outdoors, hiking and most importantly, animal lovers who want to help keep these beautiful creatures safe, yet free and wild in their natural habitat

 We often get asked what our most unforgettable adventure has been, and this experience tops our list!
 Jungle trekking through the rainforest of Gunung Leuser National Park and coming face-to-face with orangutans in their wild habitat, is an experience we will never forget.
-Here, we will cover everything from costs, what to wear, hiking difficulty level to suitability for children and whether it is truly ecotourism at its best, in short, easy to read sections.
-If you're not a reader, check out our short, cinematic video!
+Here, we will cover everything from costs and budgeting, what to wear, hiking difficulty level to suitability for children and whether it is truly ecotourism at its best, in short, easy to read sections.
+If you're not a reader, check out our short, cinematic trekking in Bukit Lawang video!

 Where is the Gunung Leuser National Park?

 Orangutans are listed as a critically endangered species because of the devastating impact of deforestation.
 To make things worse, orangutans are also illegally traded as exotic pets and are often mistreated.
 This national park is therefore also a home for rehabilitated orangutans that are able to survive independently.

 No, there isn't.
 When we went to the travel clinic we were told to take malaria tablets just in case.
 But when we arrived and asked other travellers, our hotel, tour guides, etc. everyone confirmed that there is no malaria in Bukit Lawang.
 So don't worry.
 Of course, this doesn't mean there aren't mosquitoes, so bring mosquito repellant especially if you're like me, and mosquitoes love to feast on you.